toppeMRI/toppemri.github.io/index.md

 ### Example

-The following figure shows a TOPPE sequence containing four different modules:
+The following figure shows the TOPPE files for a sequence containing four different modules:

 ![TOPPE files](/figs/files.png)